vivekanandpkr/vivekanandpkr/README.md

 ## Lifelong Learner

 I believe in the power of continuous learning.
 Beyond data science, I'm diving into:
+- 🌱 Enhancing my abilities to thrive in a new business setting, acquiring new languages and adapting to diverse culture.
+- 💼 Acquiring comprehensive knowledege of product management practices and opportunities in business environment.
 - ⚛️ Quantum computing to understand its potential in solving complex problems in future.
 - 📡 Learning about emerging technology like AR/VR and its commercial business applications.
-- 🌱 Enhancing my abilities to thrive in a new business setting, acquiring new languages and adapting to diverse culture.
-- 🧠 Delving into neuroscience, aiming to contribute to better treatments for neurological disorders.
-- 💼 Acquiring comprehensive knowledege of product management practices and opportunities in business environment.

 ## Tech Toolbox